flutter/packages/packages/interactive_media_ads/CONTRIBUTING.md

 # Contributing to `interactive_media_ads`

-Please start by taking a look at the general guide to contributing to `flutter/packages` repo: https://github.com/flutter/packages/blob/main/CONTRIBUTING.md
+Please start by taking a look at the general guide to contributing to the `flutter/packages` repo: https://github.com/flutter/packages/blob/main/CONTRIBUTING.md

 ## Package Structure